Woopra/woopra-j2ee-sdk/README.md

 Track customers directly in the J2EE Web Framework using Woopra's J2EE SDK

+The purpose of this SDK is to allow our customers who have Java-based servers to track their users by writing only Java code.
+Tracking directly in Java will allow you to decide whether you want to track your users:
+- through the front-end: after configuring the tracker, identifying the user, and tracking page views and events in Java, the SDK will generate the corresponding JavaScript code, and by passing this code as an attribute of your request (examples will be shown below), you will be able to print that code in your JSP page's header.
+- through the back-end: after configuring the tracker & identifying the user, add the optional parameter true to the methods <code>track</code> or <code>push</code>, and the Java tracker will handle sending the data to Woopra by making HTTP Requests.
+By doing that, the client is never involved in the tracking process.

-The SDK can be used both for front-end and back-end tracking.
-In either cases, the first step is to setup the tracker SDK in your Servlets.
+The first step is to setup the tracker SDK in your Servlets.
 For example, if you want to set up tracking with Woopra on your homepage, the Servlet should look like:

 ``` java
 public class Homepage extends HttpServlet {